Gastroesophageal Reflux Disease (GERD):

 - Food seems to catch in your throat or chest.

 Patients with gastroesophageal reflux disease (GERD) may be managed with a step-up or step-down approach to therapy.
+Management approach to patients with GERD is based on the frequency and severity of symptoms and the presence of erosive esophagitis on upper endoscopy, if previously performed.

 The STEP-UP approach involves incrementally increasing the potency of therapy until symptom control is achieved.